Child sacrifice in Uganda

-This is the harmful practice of removing body parts, blood or tissue from a child who is still alive.

 Background and context

 Issue

 Rural districts near Kampala, Uganda's capital, have been badly affected by kidnappings of vulnerable people, children in particular, for sacrificial purposes.
 It is a modern phenomenon that purports to be part of the country's old custom, through the use of traditional medicine, which roughly 80% of people rely on.
-Villages have been left gripped by fear and bewilderment from such activities.
-In exposed communities, roadsides posters, workshops, and alert systems have been erected to warn children and their families of the danger posed by witch doctors abducting for the purpose of child sacrifice.
+In exposed communities, roadside posters, workshops, and alert systems have been erected to warn children and their families of the danger posed by witch doctors abducting for the purpose of child sacrifice.

 Motive

-Witch doctors, who also identify as traditional healers, will consult the spirits for anyone who can pay their fee.
-The spirits will communicate via them the kind of sacrifice for appeasement that they want.
-Often these sacrifices are chickens or goats, but when such sacrifices fail to make the client prosper instantly, 'the spirits' will demand human sacrifices.
+Witch doctors, who also identify as traditional healers, will consult with mythical spirits for anyone who can pay their fee.
+The spirits are believed to communicate through them, the kind of sacrifice for appeasement that they require.
+Often these sacrifices are chickens or goats, but when such sacrifices fail to make the client prosper instantly, 'the spirits' are believed to demand human sacrifices.

-Witch doctors have multiple reasons for child sacrifice like health, good fortune, and to ward off evil spirits.

-In most cases, it is a strategy used to give the client an impossible task so that the witchdoctor does not appear to have failed.
-The witchdoctor is able to gain a lot of wealth by facilitating and carrying out human sacrifices as the fee charged is normally very high.
-The desire for instant wealth on the part of the client and greed on the part of the witchdoctor has created a ready market for children to be bought and sold at a price.
-Children have become a commodity of exchange and child sacrifice is more than a religious or cultural issue, it has become a commercial business.

 Causes

 Children are often victims of sacrifice for various reasons, the most common being they are relatively easy to abduct.
 As they are far more vulnerable than adults, children are more easily lured in or unable to fight back.
-Another reason children are abducted is that spiritually they are seen as more 'pure'; a sacrifice that is "pure" or "unblemished" is believed to bring better results.
-If a child has been circumcised, scarred or has had their ears pricked, this represents disfigurement or impurity and they may be spared from sacrifice.
+Another reason children are abducted is that spiritually they are seen as 'purer'; a sacrifice that is "pure" or "unblemished" is believed to bring better results.
+If a child has been circumcised, scarred or has had their ears pricked, this represents disfigurement or impurity, and they may be spared from sacrifice.
 Some parents have marked their children in these ways to protect them.

-In other cases children are given to witch doctors by relatives out of desperation for money.
-A child's life is worth a high price and it provides instant money for struggling families.
+In other cases, children are given to witch doctors by relatives out of desperation for money.
+A child's life is worth a high price, and it provides instant money for struggling families.

-Another cause for children being abducted is the belief that children represent new growing life, and offering them as a sacrifice will bring prosperity and growth to the one procuring the sacrifice.
+Another cause for children being abducted is the belief that children represent new growing life and offering them as a sacrifice will bring prosperity and growth to the one procuring the sacrifice.